Gaviscon can be used to treat heartburn (acid reflux) and indigestion.

 What if I take too much?

-Taking too much Gaviscon by accident may cause side effects such as wind and bloating (when your stomach feels tight and full of gas).
+Taking too much Gaviscon may cause side effects such as wind and bloating (when your stomach feels tight and full of gas).
 This is unlikely to cause you any harm.
 If you are worried, talk to your doctor or pharmacist.

 Serious allergic reaction